kartevonmorgen/wp-libraries/README.md

 - Adding functionality to add Metaboxes with custom fields to Posttypes.
 - Adding an own MVC for creating additional Forms in Wordpress.
 - Has an API to find the Open Street Map coordinates for an address.
-- Classes for Initiative and Locations.
+- Classes for Initiative and Locations .